 Many companies have started adopting Internet of Things (IoT) or Industry 4.0 technologies.
 Of course IoT involves smart devices or sensors attached to objects, but what we actually should be focusing on is the data we can get from them.
-Without using the data for something, the meaning of IoT is lost.
+Without using the data for something, the IoT value proposition will be lost.

-Today we will talk about methods to achieve results from IoT infrastructure.
+In this post, we are going to talk about some methods to achieve results from your IoT infrastructure.

 Step 1: Monitoring

 First, we collect data from various types of sensors in the equipment.
 This could be heat, sound or visual data, and can be sent through in real time.
 Then this data is transferred to a central location for storage, which could be on premises or in the cloud.

 The next step is to select the relevant data for the task at hand.
 In general, the most useful data will have some kind of change or interesting movement.
 This data will be used to predict future faults and lifespans, so there needs to be something to base these predictions on.

 Visualise data to make predictions

 By creating visualisations of the data gathered, you can turn the data into information readable by humans, which can be used to make predictions.
 This step gathers meaning from the data to help your business.
 For example, based on oscillation or sound data, the breaking down of a machine could be predicted.
 The IoT data could be visualised with tables, graphs or maps.